 Once you have written your mission, it is your responsibility as the business owner to make sure that all your staff, and customers know exactly what it is.
 You can add it to your website, email signature, marketing materials, and invoices.

 You should also use your mission statement to guide the future of the business, and make day-to-day decisions.
 Always be asking yourself – is what we are currently doing, or what we are about to do, following our mission statement?

 To empower Australian small business owners and entrepreneurs through consulting, design and training to maximise their online marketing efforts to obtain all the customers they want.
-We are dedicated to deliver a jaw-dropping and outstanding experience for all clients.
+We are dedicated to deliver an outstanding experience for all clients.

 Here are some other examples of company mission statements:

 - Nike – “To bring inspiration and innovation to every athlete in the world”